shoeffner/mthesis/src/gaze_library.md

 The library works best with the camera sensor being in the same plane as the screen surface, thus built-in webcams are recommended.
-This is because currently the configuration for the camera position assumes only offsets along and across the screen, the orientation and depth can not be changed. \Gaze{} can process live webcam streams, video files, and images.
+This is because currently the configuration for the camera position assumes only offsets along and across the screen, the orientation and depth cannot be changed. \Gaze{} can process live webcam streams, video files, and images.
 The gaze tracker reliably tracks a subject's face and eyes, detects pupils, estimates the head orientation, and also estimates the distance between camera and subject.
-From these measured and estimated information, \Gaze{} calculates an approximate gaze point.
+From this measured and estimated information, \Gaze{} calculates an approximate gaze point.
 \Gaze{} has been developed using macOS High Sierra, but also builds on Ubuntu 14.04 LTS.